Skip to content

 Terminal window

-Open the dashboard, navigate to Settings → Preferences, and switch to your new language.
+Open the dashboard URL returned by ./hk workspace status, navigate to Settings → Preferences, and switch to your new language.
 Verify labels, number formats, and date formats all look correct.

 6. Submit a pull request.